Indiana Misdiagnosis & Delayed Diagnosis Attorneys

 Keep in mind: Except in certain cases where exceptions apply, Indiana law requires any lawsuit based on medical malpractice to be brought within two years from the date of the alleged act, omission or neglect.

-Contact A Indianapolis Medical Misdiagnosis Attorney Today
+Contact Our Indianapolis Misdiagnosis Attorneys

 With over 60 years of combined litigation experience, Rex Baker and Caroline A. Gilchrist have the knowledge and skill to hold medical professionals and hospitals accountable for the physical, emotional and financial harm they cause by missing or delaying a diagnosis.